 Timelines and Next Steps

-Construction is proposed to commence in February 2021.
+Construction is proposed to commence in February 2021 and conclude in early 2022.

 Why is a redevelopment of NPAC required?